TimeWalker: Personalized Neural Space for Lifelong Head Avatars: TimeWalker

 \subsubsection{Dynamic Gaussian Meshing}

-Current Gaussian Surfels~\cite{Dai2024GaussianSurfels} enables high-quality surface reconstructions after training via Gaussian point cutting and Poisson Mshing~\cite{kazhdan2013screened}, using extracted data from rendering results.
-However, this method is primarily suited for {\textit{static}} settings, limiting its applicability to dynamic head avatars.
-Additionally, the time-intensive nature of Poisson reconstruction process makes it impractical for mesh sequence reconstruction.
+Although vanilla 2DGS~\cite{Dai2024GaussianSurfels} enables high-quality surface reconstructions, it is primarily suited for {\textit{static}} settings, and the time-intensive nature of Poisson reconstruction process makes it impractical for mesh sequence reconstruction.
+These limit its applicability to dynamic head avatars.
 To address these challenges, we introduce {\textit{Defer-Warping}}, an adapted Gaussian surface reconstruction strategy tailored specifically for dynamic head reconstruction.
 Specifically, unlike standard rendering \& meshing processes that apply deformations before meshing, we delay the motion animation after the Poisson meshing process of moment-specific representation.
 This allows us to render results under moment-specific conditions customized to every single lifestage, effectively eliminating motion-induced artifacts (such as artifacts on mouth regions caused by talking) and generating appearance-specific static meshes.
 After Poisson meshing of the static result, the delayed motion animation generates dynamic mesh sequences by directly manipulating the vertices of reconstructed mesh.
-This process faithfully captures motion-driven deformations.
-Refer to Section~\ref{mesh_comparison} for a detailed comparison of mesh generation.
+This process faithfully captures motion-driven deformations (as demonstrated in Fig.~\ref{fig:ablation_mesh}).